codyharrington/delphi-game-of-life/README.md

 This was a simple project written in Delphi to improve my skills in it.
 More information about Conway's Game of Life can be found [here](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

+You can resize the window to resize the board on the fly.

 ## Screenshots

 Note that each image is from a different random seed.